dany-fedorov/pojo-constructor/README.md

 ![Jest coverage](./badges/coverage-jest%20coverage.svg)

-Configuration as code helper for TypeScript - write a separate constructor for each field, sync or async.
+Configuration as code helper for TypeScript - write own constructor for each property, sync or async.

 > **Warning**
 > Please use fixed version (remove ^ from package.json).